wwang1110/tts_study/DIA_MODEL_ANALYSIS.md

 ## Overview

-Dia is a neural text-to-speech (TTS) system that converts text to natural-sounding speech using an encoder-decoder transformer architecture with audio codec integration.
-The system uses byte-level text encoding, multi-channel audio generation with delay patterns, and DAC (Descript Audio Codec) for high-quality audio synthesis.
+Dia is a neural text-to-speech (TTS) system that converts text to natural-sounding speech using an encoder-decoder transformer architecture with audio codec integration. **Critically, Dia does NOT generate mel spectrograms** - it directly generates audio codec tokens that are decoded to waveforms using DAC (Descript Audio Codec).

+**Key Architectural Difference**: Unlike traditional TTS models (Kokoro, StyleTTS2) that generate mel spectrograms as an intermediate representation, Dia completely bypasses this step and generates audio codec tokens directly from text.

 **Note**: This analysis covers the inference implementation.
 The Dia repository contains pre-trained models and inference code optimized for production deployment.